n-r-s-o/Sudoku-Solver/readme.md

 # Sudoku Solver

 This project is a wip.
-The plan is to make a program that takes an input representation of a sudoku puzzle, as a list of lists of ints (0 represents missing values), and then solves the puzzle efficiently.
+The plan is to make a program that takes an input representation of a Sudoku puzzle, as a list of lists of ints (0 represents missing values), and then solves the puzzle efficiently.
 My approach is to firstly invent my own algorithm to solve the problem, and then to look up well-established methods online, so that I can do a side-by-side comparison and gain new insights into how I can better approach similar problems in the future.

 ## Project plan

-### Steps completed
+### Completed steps

 1. Preparation: Analyze requirements.
-Work out preliminary sudoku puzzle solving logic.
+Work out preliminary Sudoku puzzle solving logic.
 Make a plan for which classes and data collections to inlcude to efficiently run the solving algorithm.

 2. Create rough drafts of the Sudoku module's classes, including data collections.